 When should you get paid on a change work order?

-Can you charge for change work orders?
+Can you charge for changes?

-Charging a fee for each change work order is absolutely acceptable, as long as it’s covered in your contract.
+Charging a fee for each change is absolutely acceptable, as long as it’s covered in your contract.
 It’s not uncommon to allow one to three changes for free, then charge $250, $350 or more (depending on the job) for each additional change.

 - the previously agreed contract price